Moneyzyq/USD-Dataset/README.md

 This subset is mainly used for:

-- Evaluation of the complete E-D cascaded framework
+- Evaluation of the complete cascaded framework
 - Defect detection under real suspended-impurity interference
 - Comparison between original frames and E-procedure enhanced results